dsj320/DeepfakesAdvTrack-Spring2025/README.md

 # ✨ DeepfakesAdvTrack - Spring 2025
 Hi, every one!

-This is the official repository for DeepfakesAdvTrack, the practical session of the cource **AI Security and Adversarial Defense** which is offered to students of UCAS in the spring of 2025.
+This is the official repository for DeepfakesAdvTrack, the practice session of the course **Artificial Intelligence Security, Attacks and Defenses** which is offered to graduate students of UCAS in the spring of 2025.

-## Cource infomation
+## Course infomation

-Name: AI Security and Adversarial Defense (180206081104P3005H)
+Name: Artificial Intelligence Security, Attacks and Defenses (180206081104P3005H)

 Semester: Spring 2025